Bisonai/orakl/node/README.md

 3. **Update environment variables**: Replace `DATABASE_URL`, `KLAYTN_REPORTER_PK`, `SIGNER_PK`, and other values with valid ones in the .env file.
 4. **Run Boot API**:
+   skip this step if connecting to pre-existing boot api

    ```sh
    task local:boot-api